coinflow-labs-us/coinflow-react-native/README.md

 * `lockDefaultToken` (optional): Only allow the default token to be used
 * `email` (optional): Set the default email to be used in entry fields
 * `bankAccountLinkRedirect` (optional): The URL to be used for bank account setup
-* `supportsVersionedTransactions` (optional): Instruct the system that versioned transactions are supported
 * `additionalWallets` (optional): Define additional wallets to assign to the user
 * `usePermit` (optional): Pass as false to disable permit message signing for EVM and use approve transactions
 * `transactionSigner` (optional): Public Key of the wallet which will actually execute the withdrawal transaction.
 Must be associated with the same withdrawer as the main wallet.